 On the Stage

 The spotlight was so strong I could barely see anything from up there.
-The audience was a blur – somehow I found that confusing and unsettling.
-My mouth started going auto-pilot, reciting the speech as I’d written it, while I searched the white blur for faces, hoping to gauge the audience’s reaction.
+The audience was a blur – I found that disconcerting.
+My mouth started going auto-pilot, reciting the speech as I’d written it, while I searched the white blur for faces, trying to gauge the audience’s reaction.
 Are they smiling?
 What are they thinking?
 Why can’t I see their faces?

 And then halfway through, my mind went blank and all of a sudden I couldn’t remember what I supposed to say.
 I tried to shrug it off, and moved on to what I could remember, making minor adjustments to the speech as I went.
 I don’t think the audience could tell, but the judges certainly could – they all had copies of my original speech.